In this guide

 Finding an English-speaking GP can take time.
 The Amsterdam Health Base and a number of Centrum-area practices advertise English-language consultations.
 Expect registration waiting lists of 4–8 weeks in popular neighbourhoods.

 Dutch health insurance is mandatory from day one of residence.
-Use the Health Insurance Wizard to compare policies and find one suited to expats — premiums start around €130/month for basic coverage, and the annual deductible (eigen risico) is €385 in 2026.
+Use the Health Insurance Wizard to compare policies and find one suited to expats — premiums start around €140/month for basic coverage, and the annual deductible (eigen risico) is €385 in 2026.
+Compare Dutch and international expat insurance options with the Insurance Comparison.

 Transport